Uptown Pittsburgh: Neighborhood character

-Fifth Avenue is home to law offices such as nationally recognized Schiffman Firm, LLC and a few restaurants and bars, but vacant storefronts and small street parking lots for Downtown commuters are prevalent as well.
+Fifth Avenue is home to law offices and a few restaurants and bars, but vacant storefronts and small street parking lots for Downtown commuters are prevalent as well.
 Brick rowhouses are common in the neighborhood.

 There are significant efforts in the community to reassert a sense of identity, and residents range from Downtown workers and long-time residents to university students and health professionals.

 City Steps

 While the Bluff / Uptown neighborhood only has two distinct flights of city steps - it is home to one of the oldest and most striking.
 Connecting Bluff Street to Second Avenue is a 170 steps flight that also includes a walkway overpass above the Boulevard of the Allies.
 It is a very popular way to connect Duquesne University students, faculty, and staff to the 10th Street Bridge and the Southside.
 These City Steps of Pittsburgh quickly connect pedestrians to public transportation and provide an easy way to travel through this densely populated area.